Why Continual Monitoring Is the Key to Staying Ahead in Today’s Cyber Warfare

 Why a High Secure Score Hides Real Risks

 • MFA registration gaps.
-Microsoft shows a policy is applied.
-It does not flag users who never completed enrollment.
+90% of organizations have MFA "enabled."
+Only 41% enforce it.
+Microsoft shows a green checkmark on the policy.
+It does not flag the users who never completed enrollment.
 Those accounts are one phished password away from compromise.

 • Configuration drift.
-IT teams disable a policy to troubleshoot.
+IT teams disable a Conditional Access policy to troubleshoot.
 Nobody re-enables it.
-Weeks pass.
+Microsoft tracked 176,000 configuration drift incidents in a single month across its customer base.
 The Secure Score might not drop because the policy still "exists" on paper.

 What Continual Monitoring Looks Like in Practice